Yousaf Raza Gillani clinches Senate chairmanship as PML-N’s Syedal Khan Nasir secures deputy role

-Former prime minister Yousaf Raza Gillani and PML-N’s Syedal Khan Nasir were on Tuesday elected as the Senate chairman and deputy chairman, respectively.
+Former prime minister Yousaf Raza Gillani and PML-N’s Syedal Khan Nasir on Tuesday were elected unopposed as the Senate chairman and deputy chairman, respectively.

-Senate Secretary Qasim Samad Khan confirmed to Dawn.com their election to the top roles.

-When the Upper House of the Parliament convened earlier today, 41 newly elected Senators took oath as members of the House amid a protest by PTI lawmakers.
+The two were elected during a session which also saw 41 newly elected senators being sworn in as members of the Upper House of Parliament amid a noisy protest by the PTI, which had boycotted the election.

-The PTI’s contention, as stated by Senator Ali Zafar on the floor of the House, was that the session, during which the chairperson and deputy chairperson would be elected, should be postponed until after the Senate elections are held in Khyber Pakhtunkhwa.
-He then announced the PTI would not participate in electing the Senate chairperson and deputy chairperson.
+The PTI’s contention, as stated by Senator Ali Zafar on the floor of the House, was that the session for electing the chairman and deputy chairman should be postponed until after Senate elections were held in Khyber Pakhtunkhwa.
+He then announced the PTI would not participate in the election for the top slots.

 Almost a month ago, the Upper House became dysfunctional following the retirement of half of its members.

-Early this month, elections were held in Islamabad, Punjab and Sindh, but not in PTI-ruled KP — where Senate polls were delayed on 11 seats due to provincial assembly Speaker Babar Saleem Swati’s refusal to administer the oath to opposition lawmakers on reserved seats.
-These seats were doled out to the PPP, PML-N, and other parties after the ECP rejected a plea by the PTI and SIC for the allocation of these seats.
+On April 2, elections on vacant Senate seats were held in Islamabad, Punjab and Sindh, but not in PTI-ruled KP — where polls were delayed on 11 seats due to provincial assembly Speaker Babar Saleem Swati’s refusal to administer the oath to opposition lawmakers on reserved seats.
+These seats were doled out to the PPP, PML-N, and other parties after the ECP rejected a plea by the PTI and the Sunni Ittehad Council for the allocation of these seats.

-At the outset of today’s session, the Senate secretary announced that the newly elected senators would take their oath of office.

-He then said that the session would resume “in the afternoon” to elect the chairman and the deputy chairman.

-As announced earlier, Foreign Minister Ishaq Dar, who had won on a technocrat seat from Islamabad on April 2, is the presiding officer for the first session of the Senate.
+Foreign Minister Ishaq Dar, who had won on a technocrat seat from Islamabad on April 2, was the presiding officer for today’s session which began shortly after 9am.

-PTI Senator Mohammad Humayun Mohmand then objected to Dar presiding over the Senate session, contending that a presiding officer should be someone who was already a Senator.
+PTI Senator Mohammad Humayun Mohmand objected to Dar presiding over the session, contending that a presiding officer should be someone who was already a senator.

-Forty-one newly elected lawmakers then took their oath as members of the Senate, with Faisal Vawda and Maulana Abdul Wasay being absent from the session.
+Despite this, 41 newly elected lawmakers were then sworn in as members of the Senate.
+Faisal Vawda and Maulana Abdul Wasay were not present.
+The newly sworn in senators then signed the roll of members one by one.

-In the absence of any opposition, the ruling alliance was already poised to clinch the slots, with the chairmanship likely going to Gilani and the deputy chairmanship to Nasir.

-Following the session, PPP’s Saleem Mandviwalla told Dawn.com that Yousaf Raza Gilani and Saidal Nasir have been elected unopposed as Senate chairman and as the deputy chairman, respectively.
+The session was then briefly adjourned before the election of the chairman and the deputy chairman.
+In the meantime, PPP’s Saleem Mandviwalla told Dawn.com that Yousaf Raza Gilani and Saidal Nasir were elected unopposed as Senate chairman and as the deputy chairman, respectively.
 Later, secretary Qasim confirmed the same.

-According to a post shared from his X account as the PML-N president, PM Shehbaz expressed the hope that Gillani and Nasir would fulfil their duty for the “supremacy of the Constitution and the country’s development”.

-When the session resumed at 12:30pm, Gilani took his oath as the Senate chairman.
+When the session resumed at 12:30pm, Dar said that only Gillani’s nomination papers had been received, therefore, he was elected the Senate chairman.
+The PML-N leader then administered the oath to Gillani.

 In remarks following his oath-taking, the PPP leader thanked his party and the coalition partners — including the PML-N, Mutahhida Qaumi Movement-Pakistan, Awami National Party, Balochistan Awami Party, National Party, and Balochistan National Party-Mengal.